santiago-bassett/Alienvault-Demo_scripts/README.md

 alienvault-reconfig -c -d -v --rebuild_db;sleep 15;perl install.pl
 ```

-The installer will add the generators, at them to startup, and run them.
+The installer will install the generators, add them to startup, and run them.
 In case you want to start/stop them yourself..

 ```
 /etc/init.d/runpcaps [start|stop|restart]